JaviGnlzzz/jav_menu/README.md

 Mouse scroll and keys control menu for Fivem.

 > [!IMPORTANT]
-This is and standalone resource which means you can use in any core.
+This is and standlone resource which means you can use in any core.

 # Getting Started